US Public Relations Firm Population

 Work done by a PR firm without the benefit of a contract (or written agreement) is referred to as “project work.”
 In that case, each and every “project” stands on its own and is priced and managed accordingly.

 In considering public relations firm candidates for hire, it is no longer sufficient to accept the term “public relations firm” as indicative of the specifics of what the firm might provide.
-Search Now
+Examine Some Now